sigecuqui/Neftlux_app/README.md

 This project was created with create-react-app.

-Netflix clone app with Signup, Login options; Router; Redux, etc.
+Minified clone of Netflix with React.js.
+CodeAcademy course task.